|P.M.S. Hacker and Timothy Williamson|

 The following is a commentary on P.M.S.
-Hacker's sixteen-page review (or 'Critical Notice') of Timothy Williamson's book The Philosophy of Philosophy.
-The review is an interesting account of what two analytic philosophers take philosophy and metaphilosophy to be.
-Williamson's own The Philosophy of Philosophy shows us what he takes metaphilosophy and philosophy to be.
+Hacker’s sixteen-page review (‘Critical Notice’) of Timothy Williamson’s book The Philosophy of Philosophy.
+The review is an account of what two analytic philosophers take philosophy and metaphilosophy to be.
+And Williamson’s own The Philosophy of Philosophy shows us what he takes metaphilosophy and philosophy to be.

 “In one way,Williamson is conservative: he wants to defend (analytic) philosophy pretty much as it has tended to be done.
 In another, he is radical: he wants to correct what he regards as common misconceptions of the enterprise of philosophy.”

 P.M.S.
 Hacker, on the other hand, takes another angle and says that that metaphilosophy is about “the nature of philosophy and its methods”.
-Such a pursuit, according to Hacker, has “been little discussed by recent analytic philosophers of the new persuasion”.
+According to Hacker, such a pursuit has “been little discussed by recent analytic philosophers of the new persuasion”.
 More precisely, Timothy Williamson involves himself in the “rethinking of philosophical methodology”.
 This “involves understanding, at an appropriate level of abstraction, how philosophy is actually done”.
-Yet despite that, Hacker doesn't think that's what Williamson does.
-Instead he covers subjects and problems which have been well trod in analytic philosophy.
+Yet despite that, Hacker doesn’t think that’s what Williamson does.
+Instead Williamson covers subjects and problems which have been well trodden in analytic philosophy.

-Thus there's a difference between analysing different subjects and problems and philosophical methodology (or “understanding how philosophy is actually done”).
-For example, analysing (analytic) philosophy's various accounts of analytic statements and the a priori (as has been staple subjects for various analytic philosophers in the last 70 years or so) is not metaphilosophy or even methodology.
+Thus there’s a difference between analysing different subjects (or problems) and philosophical methodology (or “understanding how philosophy is actually done”).
+For example, analysing (analytic) philosophy’s various accounts of analytic statements and the a priori (as have been staple subjects for various analytic philosophers for the last 70 years or so) is not metaphilosophy or even methodology.

 “We are promised insight, rigour and courageous precision, but what we get is tens of pages of reflection on the sentences ‘All vixens are vixens’ and ‘Vixens are female foxes’, coupled with the admonition that ‘impatience with the long haul of technical reflection is a form of shallowness’.”

-Instead of that, “all we are shown is how the current Wykeham Professor of Logic does philosophy”.
+Instead of that (again), “all we are shown is how the current Wykeham Professor of Logic does philosophy”.
 Of course one has to tackle philosophical subjects and problems in some way in order to see how philosophy is done.
-But seeing if the a priori is defeasible, or if metaphysical necessity is discovered a posteriori, isn't such a pursuit.
-I suppose that, in this case, we'd need to say how these subjects would be tackled in a metaphilosophical kind of way.
-And that's difficult!
+But seeing if the a priori is defeasible (or if metaphysical necessity is discovered a posteriori) isn’t such a pursuit.
+I suppose that, in this case, we’d need to say how these subjects could be tackled in a metaphilosophical kind of way.
+And that’s difficult.
 As soon as one attempts to do so, one seems to stop doing philosophy and start doing, for example, the history of philosophy or the sociology of philosophy.
 And these subjects are neither philosophy nor metaphilosophy.
-At least not on the reading of Nicholas Joll.
+At least not on the reading of Nicholas Joll in the following.
 He writes: